Bagan95/FadeFrameUIParty/README.md

 Extract the FadeFrameUIParty-main.zip file to your WoW folder where you have your addons installed "\Interface\AddOns"

-Make sure the addon folder you just downloaded is named **FadeFrameUIParty** and not FadeFrameUIParty-main or FadeFrameUIParty-1.X.X.zip, otherwise it will not show up ingame.
+Make sure the addon folder you just downloaded is named **FadeFrameUIPARTY** and not FadeFrameUIParty-main or FadeFrameUIParty-1.X.X.zip, otherwise it will not show up ingame.

 Should look like this: "\Interface\AddOns\FadeFrameUIParty"

+## Supported Addons
+This addon support and recommend [FadeFrameUI-WOTLK](https://github.com/Bagan95/FadeFrameUI-WOTLK)

+ShaguTweaks Addon has an option called "Chat Tweaks" that you can activate ingame.
+By activating the function you are able to use the scroll wheel of your mouse instead of the arrow buttons up and down, on the chat frame it self.

+Unlock the chat frame and drag it slightly out of the screen to not have the arrow buttons visable anymore.

 ## Other Information
 Works on World of Warcraft version 3.3.5 WOTLK (Wrath of the Lich King), that includes Warmane Onyxia server that is currently in TBC state.